Azel4231/clojure-quotes/generated.md

 [https://youtu.be/rI8tNMsozo0?t=1163](https://youtu.be/rI8tNMsozo0?t=1163)
 - "If you want everything to be familiar, you'll never learn anything new" - Rich Hickey [https://youtu.be/rI8tNMsozo0?t=1088](https://youtu.be/rI8tNMsozo0?t=1088)
 - "Simplicity enables change.
-I think it is the primary source of real agility.
+I think it's the primary source of real agility.
 Agility means to do something.
-It doesn't mean to do it over." - Rich Hickey
+It doesn’t mean to do it over, it doesn’t mean to redo it, it doesn’t mean to undo it.
+It means to directly do.
+That’s agility.
+If you’re dragging an elephant around you’re never going to be agile" - Rich Hickey
 [https://youtu.be/rI8tNMsozo0?t=2115](https://youtu.be/rI8tNMsozo0?t=2115)
 - "If you've got the complexity elephant over there, you are applying the process to pushing elephants.
 And how good can you get at it?" - Rich Hickey
 [https://youtu.be/rI8tNMsozo0?t=609](https://youtu.be/rI8tNMsozo0?t=609)